 Oh, before I forget, Jun is voiced by Bryce Papenbrook, voice of Zidane Tribal in Dissidia and Tiz in Bravely Second, as well as many other mainstays: Naruto, Digimon, and Danganronpa.
 I presume he’s also the voice of Joker from earlier in the game, but in voice acting you can never be certain about that, which is why I’m only getting around to Papenbrook’s credit now, since I’m only certain about Jun.
 Or at least, as certain as I can be about these unsourced credits!

-Episode Legend begins just after the Wutai war, a month and a half before the start of BC’s main storyline, but don’t get settled!
+Episode Legend begins just after the Wutai war, a month and a half before the start of BC’s main storyline, but don’t get settled, I put this post here for a reason!
 For unknown reasons, Verdot calls Tseng to his office to tell him that he wants to recall a certain former Turk to duty.
 Tseng seems to know the guy, and informs us that he’s been held under house arrest in Costa del Sol for being a member of an anti-Shinra group.
-Verdot doesn’t seem concerned, however, and sends Tseng off to Costa del Sol without much more to say.
+Verdot doesn’t seem all that concerned about the man’s backstory, and sends Tseng off to Costa del Sol without much more to say.

 Further in, we came to another room where we were suddenly confronted with another flashback to the party’s Power Rangers days.
 In fact, it’s one we’ve already seen: the one where they lock Maya in the Shrine.
 But this time, Tatsuya does the locking and Jun the protesting, and suddenly Lisa and Michel are openly talking about murdering “Big Sis,” which Tatsuya does personally with his Persona, with no involvement from the future King Leo.
-It’s clear this is some false memory that Jun has been operating on for the past ten years, now raising the question of who planted it there.
+It’s clear this is some false memory that Jun has been operating on for the past ten years (it’s far too over-the-top to be real, which is the design intent), now raising the question of who planted it there.
 Joker is being manipulated, but why and by whom?